HCL-TECH-SOFTWARE/sametime-doc/v1202/admin/over_accessibility.md

     -   Allows the users to request more time to complete timed responses
     -   Can be operated by using only the keyboard
     -   Supports the attachment of alternative input and output devices
--   The following features are for the deaf and hard of hearing users:
+-   The following features are for deaf and hard of hearing users:
     -   Supports alternatives to audio information
     -   Supports adjustable volume control
 -   The console does not flash the screen at rates that could induce epileptic seizures